juliesymons/juliesymons.github.io/index.md

 more conventional signal processing or computer vision algorithms.
 The CCT DSL lives inside the Scala language, on top of the Java Virtual Machine (JVM).

-To get started, you’ll need a machine with a relatively current NVIDIA GPU and a 1.8 JDK installed.
+To run CCT, you’ll need a machine with a relatively current NVIDIA GPU and a 1.8 JDK installed.
 While CCT emits OpenCL GPU kernels and thus may run on AMD or Intel GPUs as well, these are not regularly tested hardware configurations.
 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is the recommended option for a